Our Team

 About

 As founder and CEO of POPVOX.com and the Executive Director of the nonprofit POPVOX Foundation, Marci is passionate about the responsible use of technology to improve government and benefit humanity.
-She is a lawyer and former congressional staffer, who worked on the House Ways and Means committee's Affordable Care Act team.
-She has held fellowships with Harvard Kennedy School's Ash Center for Democracy and the New America Foundation, and is currently an adjunct professor at the University of San Francisco and a political science lecturer at San Jose State University.
+She is a lawyer and former Congressional staffer, who worked on the House Ways and Means Committee's Affordable Care Act team.
+She has held fellowships with Harvard Kennedy School's Ash Center for Democracy and the New America Foundation, and taught public policy, government, and civic technology courses at the University of San Francisco, San Jose State University, and the University of California Berkeley.

 Areas of Expertise